Shire of Sherwood: Land features

-Early Exploration and Settlement
+Early exploration and settlement

 The white man first exploited the local area during the convict era, extracting pine and other building materials.
 Between 1825 and 1829, convicts quarried a portion of Corinda Hill for sandstone, which was used in the construction of the Commissariat and Windmill in the penal colony.
-This quarry is located at the western point of Quarry Street.
+This quarry was located at the western point of Quarry Street.
 In 1851, Thomas Boyland leased land of what became the Shire, where he grazed cattle and sheep.
 The land became to then be known as Boyland's Pocket.
 After Queensland became a colony in 1859, Boyland declined and offer to purchase the land.

 In May 1860, the land was subdivided into 25 portions.
 Each portion averaged 60 acres and initially sold for £1 an acre, the area being eventually known as Oxley West.
 Between 1861 and 1864, 96 portions of land, were offered for sale in the area known as Oxley.
 In 1851, Lands Commissioner, Dr. Stephen Simpson leased 5,500 acres of land in the south-western section and purchased 640 acres where he erected his home Wolston House, near Wolston Creek.
 After using the property as a horse stud, he returned to England in 1860 after the death of his nephew, James Ommaney, killed when thrown from a horse while riding on the Wolston property.
 A hill close to where the fatality occurred was named Mt.
 Ommaney.
 Grazier, Matthew Goggs senior, purchased Simpsons holding, and enlarged it.